Kleiber/tpp/README.md

 ## Template

-Since in competitive programming time is crucial, `tpp` tool allows you to generate a code base template to start programming there.
+Since in competitive programming time is crucial, `tpp` tool allows you to generate a code base cpp template to start programming there.

 At the top of the template you will see the following `include` statement: